 What is UCAS Extra?

-If you find yourself without an offer, for whatever reason, and you have used all six choices already, Extra helps you to have an additional choice through UCAS.
+If you find yourself without an offer, for whatever reason, and you have used all five choices already, Extra helps you to have an additional choice through UCAS.
 This means you do not have to wait until Clearing to continue to find a place.

 The Extra procedure operates from mid-March to the end of June.